marcinguy/cyanogenmod-stagefright/README.md

 https://github.com/marcinguy/cyanogenmod-stagefright/blob/master/exploit1.py

-New challenge .... make it work without modifying libc, so use different rop chain ....
+New challenge .... make it work without modifying libc.so, so use different rop chain ....

 Tools I used to find gadgets